lejenome/dotfiles/README.md

 * Copy dotfiles you want from etc files to /etc (DON'T CREATE LINKS)
 * Some dotfiles are missing as they contain some personal informations or some secure data, create your own dotfiles
-* Some dotfiles needs some extra files from bin/ and urxvt/ folders, copy/link them as follow (bin/\* -> /usr/bin/, urxvt/\* -> /usr/lib/urxvt/perl/, ...)
+* Some dotfiles needs some extra files from bin/ folder, copy/link them as follow (bin/\* -> /usr/bin/, ...)

 LICENCE and CREDITS
 =========